Johnny Marr at the AIM awards 2019 by Jwslubbock, licensed under (CC BY-SA 4.0)

 - Sus 4

-Let’s get down to it, and learn these super simple, super cool shapes that will help you on the road to becoming an intermediate player in no time.
+Let’s get down to it and learn these super simple, super cool shapes that will help you on the road to becoming an intermediate player in no time.

-The Shapes
+The Guitar Triads Chart and Shapes

 Major

-The Major version of the shape is the most important as it’s the most used, so commit this shape to memory.
-Notice that we are playing all the way up on the 12th fret, so this G will sounds a fair bit higher in pitch than our typical G.
+Notice that we are playing all the way up on the 12th fret, so this G will sound a fair bit higher in pitch than our typical G.

 Minor

-Can you see the only difference between the Major and minor shape?
-One fret is the answer.
-To turn the shape from Major to minor all we need to do is move the note on the 2nd string from the 12ft fret down to the 11th fret.
+To turn the shape from Major to minor, all we need to do is move the note on the 2nd string from the 12ft fret down to the 11th fret.

 Sus 2

 Move the note we just moved to turn the Major chord into a minor chord down a further fret and now we have a Sus2 chord.
+(Sus 2 chords are cool because they are NEITHER Major nor minor chords and therefore can be used instead of, or alongside each).

 Sus 4